cryptorats23/developers/docs/tutorials/maker/README.md

 ## Overview

 In [Concepts](../api/concepts.md), we learned about Makers and Takers and how they interact with one another using dApps and APIs.
 We looked at the [Indexer](../api/indexer.md) and learned about Intents.
-In this tutorial, you'll learn how to put together these concepts in order to provide liquidity on the AirSwap marketplace.
+In this tutorial, you'll learn how to put together these concepts in order to provide liquidity on the AirSwap network.
 Over the course of this tutorial, you'll learn how to:

 * Authenticate with the AirSwap Websocket
 * Create Intents